harmony-one/transaction-generator/README.md

 ## Development Installation

-In this current directory run:
+Clone this repo and run:
 ```
 make install
 ```